 The best time of year is now!
-So many tomatoes are causing us to make so many delicious salads, still!
-As a young company, we do a lot of farmers markets and in-store demos so we always have quite a bit of bread on hand.
-So much bread actually, that we usually end up making bread crumbs (when you've got an Italian grandmother on your team nothing gets wasted... ever!).
+So many UGLY tomatoes are causing us to make so many delicious salads, still!
+As a small company who hustles weekly at Union Square Greenmarket and does in-store demonstrations, we always have quite a bit of bread on hand.
+So much bread actually, that we usually end up making bread crumbs (when you've got an Italian mom on your team nothing gets wasted... ever!).
 Today's meal consisted of some (few) day-old breads which work perfectly for a Panzanella Salad.
-Also, a ton of heirloom varieties we recently purchased from Neversink Organic Farm at last week's Hasting's Farmers Market.
-All you need to get your hands on are some local-juicy-fresh tomatoes and some other veggies and ingredients (Nonna used capers and anchovies, of course) to zip it up for some extra bold flavor.
-The key detail you should always remember when making a Panzanella Salad is to let it sit for a while before serving.
+All you need to get your hands on is a jar (or two) of our Preserved Ugly Tomatoes (which equals about 2 LBS) and some other fresh veggies and ingredients (Nonna used capers and anchovies) to zip it up for some extra bold flavor.
+The key detail you should always remember when making a Panzanella Salad?
+Let it sit for a while before serving.
 Never fails.
 Enjoy it!

 1-2 (day-old) loaf of bread